khangsheng1/kaggle/CC_fraud_detection/README.md

 notebooks/: Jupyter notebooks with exploratory data analysis and model training.

-scripts/: Python scripts for data preprocessing, model training, and evaluation.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.